rockmesh/six-sigma/README.md

 # six-sigma
-repository with some useful stuff used during six-sigma projects (testesd with Office 2013)
+repository with some useful stuff used during six-sigma projects (tested with Office 2013)